pnordahl/monorail/README.md

 In this tutorial, you'll learn:

-  * how to declare group, target, depend, and link
+  * how to declare a group, project, depend, and link
   * how to inspect changes
   * how to define commands
   * how to execute commands